 The data structures are subject to change whenever a new import policy or new import feature, like source filtering, source retrieve feature, source-to-target changes, etc.

-These changes are not something you can plan upfront the design of the architecture.
+These changes are not something one can plans upfront the design of the architecture.
 What can be done is to design the plan of the change, then implement it.

-The general advice for database migration (migrate dbms or migrate structure, same advice) is:
+The general advice for database migration (dbms provider or table structure) is:

 Without a clear definition of domains of each micro service, the only option would be to inspect the code for each service, and find what are the change to be made.